-As to Equal Opportunities, additional facilities and budgetary allocations for child care have been provided.
+As to equal opportunities, additional facilities and budgetary allocations for child care have been provided.
 The preventive approach was also strengthened for disabled people threatened by unemployment, offering them special vocational rehabilitation.

 The partnership in shaping and implementing the NAP is not confined to the social partners, but extended to other actors as well.
 Territorial Employment Pacts are seen as the principal instrument to achieve better co-ordination and joint implementation of employment policy measures at the regional level.
-However, no formal agreements along these lines have yet been concluded.